 Fellowship Years: 2018—2019

-Alma Mater: University of Cincinnati, College of Pharmacy, Class of 2018
+Alma Mater: Keck Graduate Institute School of Pharmacy, Class of 2018

-Alma Mater: Albany College of Pharmacy and Health Sciences (ACPHS), Class of 2018
+Alma Mater: St. John’s University, College of Pharmacy and Health Sciences, Class of 2018